 When a call completes successfully, the function returns the value VMGUESTLIB\ERROR\SUCCESS.
-Unsuccessful calls return error codes that contain an appropriate description as part of the error code name.
-For details, see "vSphere Guest API Error Codes " on page 17.
+If the call is unsuccessful, the error code name contains an appropriate description.
+For details, see vSphere Guest API Error Codes.

 Call VMGuestLib\UpdateInfo once to refresh all statistics before calling an accessor function or a series of accessor functions.